ehowey/gatsby-theme-empty/README.md

 1. Create something amazing.

-1. Commit your changes to Git.
+1. Commit any changes to Git.

 1. Run `lerna publish` and share it with the world on NPM.